DataDog/hiring-engineers/answers.md

 ### Installing a database

 The database I went with was MySQL using [this resource](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04) as a reference.
-MySQL is the database I am most familiar with and is very popular so it is easy to find documentation online on any problems that may occur.
-For a TLDR:
+MySQL is the database I am most familiar with and is very popular so it is easy to find documentation online for any problems that may occur.
+For an installation TLDR:

 ```
 sudo apt install mysql-server
 sudo mysql_secure_installation
 ```

 I followed the onscreen prompts and then added a datadog user onto my MySQL server.
+I used these commands:

 ```
 sudo mysql -e "CREATE USER 'datadog'@'localhost' IDENTIFIED BY 'DZIGDtX2FsbFMQU0oY,vCUAf';"
 sudo mysql -e "GRANT REPLICATION CLIENT ON *.* TO 'datadog'@'localhost' WITH MAX_USER_CONNECTIONS 5;"
 ```

 The next step was creating a mysql.yaml file in the /etc/datadog-agent/conf.d folder.
-To speed things up, I used this command to access the directory and create the file in one line:
+To speed things up, I skipped the cd command to access the directory and created the file with one line:

 ```
 sudo nano /etc/datadog-agent/conf.d/mysql.yaml